dockersamples/sample-app-template/README.md

 <img width="725" alt="image" src="https://github.com/user-attachments/assets/8fbc6a38-f6ab-4442-b0ad-51ad01794016">

-3. Select "Create repository".
-Don't forget to populate "About" section with a short description of the project once you create the repository.
+3. Select **Create repository**.
+Don't forget to populate **About** section with a short description of the project once you create the repository.

 # Project Title